noise-lab/Coursera-SDN/assignments/learning_switch_acl/README.md

 The submission script will ask for your login and password.
 This password is not the general account password, but an assignment-specific password that is uniquely generated for each student.
 You can get this from the assignments listing page.

 This will start Mininet.
-Now follow the same steps above under Section 3 (Test the assignment), for running the NetASM datapath and the POX controller in a separate terminal.
-Return back to Mininet terminal and press Enter.
+Now follow the same steps as above, under Section 3 (Test the assignment), for running the NetASM datapath and the POX controller in a separate terminal.
+Return back to the Mininet terminal and press Enter.

 Once finished, it will prompt the results on the terminal (either passed or failed).